 Appointment of senior judges

 Under the Basic Law, esteemed judges from other common law jurisdictions may serve as non-permanent judges of the HKSAR’s Court of Final Appeal (CFA), which is vested with the power of final adjudication in Hong Kong.
-Currently, 12 eminent judges from the United Kingdom and Australia are appointed to the CFA.
+Currently, 14 eminent judges from the United Kingdom, Australia and Canada are appointed to the CFA.

 The High Court, which comprises the Court of First Instance and the Court of Appeal, may also appoint qualified persons from other common law jurisdictions to serve as judges of the High Court.